 Over the course of two years, you will study a number of units including:

 Psychological Approaches and Applications.

 You will be introduced to different approaches in Psychology including the biological and cognitive approach.
 You will develop an understanding of how psychological approaches, research and concepts can explain gender, aggression and consumer behaviour.

 Conducting Psychological Research.

 You will gain an understanding of the research process and the key methods used by researchers to test theories that provide information about how people think and behave.
 You will carry out your own pilot study and learn how to analyse your findings.

 Here you will explore how psychological theories and studies explain health behaviours; how stress and addiction develop and are maintained; lifestyle choices and health-related behaviours; and how psychology can be used to change behaviour.

 You will be introduced to how psychopathology is differentiated.
 You will explore how society’s approach to mental illness has changed, for example the move from asylums to community care; causal factors and different approaches to treating mental disorders.

 BTEC National Certificates and Extended Certificates are assessed using a combination of internal and external assessments.
-This qualification is suited to those who prefer less emphasis on external exams.
 Assessment is 60% examinations and 40% coursework.